Properties of stepwise parameter estimation in high-dimensional vine copulas: Simulation Study

 \section{Simulation Study}

 To evaluate the performance of the stepwise maximum likelihood estimator, we compare the estimates $\hbtheta_U$ and $\hbtheta_X$ to the true values $\btheta^*$ for several (simplified) vine copula models.
 The structure is either a D- or a C-vine.
 All bivariate copulas within a given vine are chosen from the same family, either Gaussian, Gumbel, or Student's t.
 Gaussian vines provide a well-behaved benchmark with light tails, while Gumbel vines exhibit heavy tails and asymmetric dependence.
 With Student's t, we include a copula family with a second parameter, in which $\rho = 0$ does not correspond to independence.
+As a second model with two parameters per pair copula, we include a 50--50 mixture of two rotated Gumbel copulas.